TusharDhage/aws/ec2 .md

 - You can see the launch status meanwhile.
 - You can also see the launch log.
-- Click on the 'Instances' option on the left pane where you can see the status of the instance as 'Pending' for a brief while.
+- Click on the `Instances` option on the left pane where you can see the status of the instance as `Pending` for a brief while.
-- Once your instance is up and running, you can see its status as 'Running' now.
+- Once your instance is up and running, you can see its status as `Running` now.
 - Note that the instance has received a Private IP from the pool of AWS.